 \subsubsection{Parsed Text Response}

 Although our prompt instructs the model to output a single letter, not all models follow the instructions strictly.
-The text response method allows the model to produce output for 1000 tokens.
-The expectation is that the model will respond with the letter (\verb|`A'|), the letter and the answer (\verb|`A. Yes'|), and/or some explanation.
+The text response method allows the model to produce output for 1,000 tokens.
+The expectation is that the model will respond with the letter (`A'), the letter and the answer (`A. Yes'), and/or some explanation.
 Some models explain first, followed by the answer.

-We extract the letter response from the response text with heuristics that remove common phrases like ``Sure!
-Here is the answer", looks for the phrase ``the answer is" and so on.
+We extract the letter response from the response text with heuristics that remove common phrases like "Sure!
+Here is the answer", looks for the phrase "the answer is" and so on.
 The entire post-processing code will be made available later.
-If no answer is found in the text, it is marked as ``Bad Output".
-Few of these arise from the script being unable to extract answers embedded deep in the text; in most cases, there was no answer from the model.
-For instance, the model responded with the full list of choices instead of selecting a single choice letter (A, B, C, or D) as the response.
+If no answer is found in the text, it is marked as "Bad Output".
+Very few of these arise from the script being unable to extract answers embedded deep in the text; in most cases, there was no answer from the model.
+For instance, the model repeated the full list of choices instead of selecting a single choice letter (A, B, C, or D).

-To validate the correctness of the script we randomly sample 5 responses per prompt (5), per model (26), with and without randomization (2) where the script detected an output (Good Output), and the same number of ``Bad Output".
-We end up with 1081 Good Output and 728 Bad Output, totaling 1809 samples.
+To validate the correctness of the script we randomly sample 5 responses per prompt (5), per model (26), with and without randomization (2) where the script detected an output (Good Output), and the same number of "Bad Output".
+We end up with 1,081 Good Output and 728 Bad Output, totaling 1,809 samples.
 We manually analyze the correctness of the heuristics-based script, i.e., whether it detected the correct answer, and whether the samples marked Bad Output do not have the correct answer.
 Overall our script is 95\% accurate.
 A more detailed breakdown is given in Table \ref{tab:good_bad_analysis}.

 Another way could be to use an LLM, like ChatGPT, to extract the letter response from the text response of the model.
-We use the same set of 1089 samples and find that the heuristic-based script (95\%) performs better than ChatGPT (66\%).
+We use the same set of 1,089 samples and find that the heuristic-based script (95\%) performs better than ChatGPT (66\%).
 Details of the ChatGPT-based approach can be found in Appendix \ref{apx:chatgpt}.